Vossestrand Municipality: Name

 The municipality is named after an old name for the area, Strand (Strǫnd).
 The name Vossestrand was created in the 1860s when the municipality was established.
 The first element is named after the traditional district of Voss (Vǫrs).
 That name is likely derived from the word vǫrr which means "water" (likely the old district name was originally used as the name for the lake Vangsvatnet.
 The last element is derived strǫnd which means "beach" or "shore".

 Historically, the name of the municipality was spelled Vossestranden.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Vossestrand, removing the definite form ending -en.

+Churches

+The Church of Norway had two parishes (sokn) within Vossestrand Municipality.
+At the time of the municipal dissolution, it was part of the Vossestrand prestegjeld and the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.